grantzeng/leetcode/journal.md

 # 2024-06-03 Mon
 > Wk2, 24T2

-Leetcoding

 Somehow got `56` right on the spot without too much fuss.

 Sorting your input seems to turn up a lot, maybe you should make a study of sorting algorithms again, since you're just being lazy in Python and calling `.sort()` all the time.
+The idea was that you could implement this in C if you had to.

+> Actually I kind of wonder if it might be interesting to implement everything in Haskell just make you think in a different way...but this is a project for later.

+The advice has been: if you can't figure it out in 15 minutes, then just look up the solution -- you'll build up intuition as you go.